Filter by Destination

 What a trip!

-I have had one of the most memorable trips ever!
+I have had one of the most memorable photo safari ever!

-This is despite the many great trips I have experienced with ORYX.
+This is despite the many great trips I have experienced with ORYX Photo Tours.

 I have heaps of photos to sort out, but that's I suppose what it is all about!
 The service, the people, accommodation and length of stay was quite brilliant.
 I have no complaints, only praise!

 Thank you for your efforts regarding all my arrangements.
-I appreciate all that you have done to make my trips so memorable and enjoyable.
+I appreciate all that you have done to make my photo tours so memorable and enjoyable.

 Keep well, and I will be in touch as Marius and I are busy with some future travel plans.

-Thanks so much for organizing this for us – ill definitely give ORYX a shout for our next safari.”
+Thanks so much for organizing this for us – I will definitely give ORYX Photo Tours a shout for our next safari.

-ORYX did us proud, from Kirsty’s exceptional logistics management, your own support & Help, and mostly Greg’s complete professionalism, looking forward I must admit to June & Tanzania.
+ORYX Photo Tours did us proud, from Kirsty’s exceptional logistics management, the support & help, and mostly Greg’s complete professionalism.
+Looking forward to June for our Tanzania photo safari!

-Thank you for arranging such a wonderful safari for us.
+Thank you for arranging such a wonderful South Africa photo safari for us.
 The lodges were great.
 The logistics were superb from the moment we got out of our intercontinental aircraft!
 Driver/guides were very good, and we enjoyed Greg’s pleasant company and photographic advice.
 Thank you also for the gifts Greg brought to us.
 They were very much appreciated.
-We look forward to traveling with ORYX again some time in future.
+We look forward to traveling with ORYX Photo Tours again some time in future.

-I actually do not have the words to describe how incredible this journey was.
+I actually do not have the words to describe how incredible this South Africa photo safari was.
 I can only thank you for bringing back this little piece of heaven called the Sabi Sands back into my life again.
-Your ORYX friend for life.
+Your ORYX Photo Tours!

-Thanks so much for all you did to make our Safari experience epic!
+Thanks so much for all you did to make our photo safari experience epic!
 We really appreciated all the extra efforts to each detail.
 Especially, our bags and transport service….what a way to get through the airports with you guys – we were whisked away from the gate and escorted through customs.
-And, we love our Oryx bags – especially Russell.
+And, we love our ORYX bags – especially Russell.

 It was such a privilege to spend a week with Greg.
 On all levels he is a joy to spend time in the bush with.
 It’s really apparent through his passion, knowledge and talent why he is The Wildlife Photographer of the Year.